mwanyambu/pharmaCRM/README.md

-This is a pharmaceutial CRM application that is designed  .....(to be updated)
+This is a pharmaceutical CRM application that is designed  .....(to be updated)